ManasviMenon/nyctaxidata/README.md

 ## Notes

-- ML experiments used a 1% sample due to Spark driver memory limits.
-Full-dataset training via Spark's distributed `RandomForestRegressor` is feasible with appropriate cluster sizing.
+- ML used a 1% sample due to single-node sklearn memory limits.
+A distributed SparkML pipeline would scale to the full dataset.
-- The time-based train/test split is intentional — random splits would leak future information into training, inflating performance metrics.
+- Time-based train/test split is intentional — random splits leak future data into training, artificially inflating RMSE scores.
-- Linear Regression's underperformance relative to the mean baseline is a known pattern when raw categorical location features (zone IDs) are not properly encoded; further feature engineering (target encoding, distance bins) would likely close the gap.
+- Linear Regression's underperformance is expected without target-encoding of high-cardinality location features.